 4. The Western rose Of Sainte -Chapelle

-illustrate the prophetic apocalypse st John, symbolically represented opposite the passion of Christ in the choirv’s central stained glass window.
-The center of the rose, Christ returns in the glory at the end of time to judge the dead and the living.
+illustrate the prophetic apocalypse st John, symbolically represented opposite the passion of Christ in the choir’s central stained glass window.
+The centre of the rose, Christ returns in the glory at the end of time to judge the dead and the living.

 The hundred foliage decorated capitals along the walls are all different.
 The angels on the corner pieces of the arcatures echo the 42 Martyr scenes featured in the quatrefoils.